Who Should Be Listed as Named Drivers

 Can someone drive my car if they're not listed on my insurance?

 Yes, most policies provide permissive use coverage for unlisted drivers who have your permission to drive occasionally.
-However, this coverage may come with limitations compared to named drivers, including potentially reduced coverage limits (sometimes only state minimums) or higher deductibles.
+However, this coverage may come with limitations compared to named drivers, including potentially reduced coverage limits (sometimes only state minimums) or exclusions for physical damage.
 If the person is a household member or regular user of your vehicle, they should be added as a named driver to ensure full coverage and avoid potential claim denials.
 Permissive use also does not apply to business, rideshare, or delivery activities — even with your permission.

 How much does it cost to add a driver to my car insurance?